very-good-science/data-ethics-club/README.md

 To make it easier to re-use what you find here we have a made a [How To Guide](https://dataethicsclub.com/how_to/reuse_dec.html) which includes an explanation of what is here and also blank templates for all the things we use reguarly.
 This includes our Code of Conduct, Meeting agendas and issue templates.

+## Acknowledgements

+The Data Ethics Club receives continued support from the [Jean Golding Institute](https://www.bristol.ac.uk/golding/) at the University of Bristol.

 ## Contributors ✨